taylortempleton/VerificationPractice_SimpleCPU/README.md

 ![](EDAPlaygroundExampleLog.png)

 ## Lessons Learned
+* TB reusability is key.
-** Reusability is critical.
-Even for a simple design, huge percentage of time was reprogamming the same components for different IP blocks.**
+  * Even for a simple design, huge percentage of time was reprogamming the same components for different IP blocks.
-** Consistency in naming at interfaces seems critical for reusability**
+* Consistency in naming at interfaces seems critical for reusability
 * Plan to try to implement assertions in checker module
 * Need to improve SVA skills, they are marginal.
 * Want to try to implement formal.